 Infrared burners typically emit intense heat to sear and cook food so Please be noted that infrared burners have better heat dissipation, So grills with infrared burners can have a lower BTU/Area coefficient.

-Rule number 2 – the size of the cooking area
+Rule # 2 – What’s the ideal size for the grill cooking area?

-The main factor in determining grill size is cooking area.
+The main factor in determining grill size is the cooking area.

 Cooking area is calculated in terms of square inches or square cm.
 The minimal cooking area you need for a family is 400 square inches (or around 68cm x 38 cm) and three burner gas grill should features 400-500 square inches of cooking area.
 People who use their five or six burners grills should have 5o0-6oo square inches of cooking area.